rclasen/qmk_firmware/readme.md

   iris.
 Just realized, that the travel of choc switches actually isn't too way of from regular switches.
 Actually some mods (QMX, Zealencios, Jailhouse blue) reduce travel way more.
-Though, (my) chocs sound awful and the lack of profiled keycaps is killihg me.
+Though, (my) chocs sound awful and the lack of profiled keycaps is killing me.

 * [reviung41](/keyboards/reviung/reviung41/keymaps/rclasen/) 2021/08 - No
   Idea why I got it.
 It's missing thumb keys and the stagger is